 Annex C (normative): ABNF grammar for 3GPP SBI HTTP custom headers

-This Annex shall only be included if the TS defines 3GPP-specific custom HTTP headers.

 C.1 General

 This Annex contains a self-contained set of ABNF rules, comprising the re-used rules from IETF RFCs, and the rules defined by the 3GPP custom headers defined in this specification (see clause 6.x.y.z).

-Where clause 6.x.y.z is to be replaced by the clause number(s) where the 3GPP custom headers are defined in the APIs defined in this TS.

 This grammar may be used as input to existing tools to help implementations to parse 3GPP custom headers.

-C.2 ABNF definitions (Filename: "TS29xxx_CustomHeaders.abnf")